Pūkaki Lagoon: Geology

-Pukaki Lagoon has a 600 m wide explosion crater, with a surrounding tuff ring.
+Pūkaki Lagoon is a maar with 600 m wide explosion crater and surrounding tuff ring.
 After an eruption about 65,000 yrs ago the crater filled with freshwater and became a lake.
-It was breached by the sea as sea-levels rose after the end of the last ice age about 8,000 yrs ago and became a tidal lagoon.
-This was dammed and drained and used as a speedway from 1929 into the 1930s (Henning's Speedway).
-It is now farmland.
+As sea-levels rose after the end of the last ice age (about 8,000 years ago) Pūkaki Creek connected it to the sea and it became a tidal lagoon.
+The lagoon has since been drained by human activity and only a small lake remains inside the crater.